-GWPC worked with states to develop a plan for the national oil and gas gateway, which will enable the Energy Information Administration (EIA) to electronically receive production and injection data.
-Priorities for the gateway were discussed at the RBDMS spring training.
+GWPC worked with states to develop a plan for the Gateway, which will enable the Energy Information Administration (EIA) to electronically receive production and injection data.
+Priorities for the Gateway were discussed at the RBDMS spring training.
 Discussion topics included agency participation, reporting capabilities, and priority data fields.

 Rules outlined by the Alabama State Oil and Gas Board require operators to publically disclose the hydraulic fracturing fluids used in coal bed and conventional onshore wells beginning on September 10, 2013.
 Alabama has become the thirteenth state to utilize FracFocus for the reporting of chemicals used in hydraulic fracturing activities.
 To date, over 52,000 well disclosures have been uploaded to FracFocus.org.

 The STRONGER Hydraulic Fracturing Workgroup considered comments received from the Environmental Protection Agency and Bureau of Land Management (BLM) and sent the proposed revisions to the Board.
 The revised guidelines were sent to state oil and gas directors, the American Petroleum Institute Environmental and Hydraulic Fracturing Committees, the Independent Petroleum Association of America cooperating associations, and three environmental mailing lists.
 Six organizations provided comments, which were sent to the Hydraulic Fracturing Workgroup for consideration.

-The RBDMS fall 2013 meeting was held November 12–14 in Arlington, VA and was devoted to RBDMS policy and development.
-Adam Sieminski, EIA Administrator, provided opening comments regarding the National Oil and Gas Gateway, and there were discussions with state attendees about RBDMS links to the Gateway.
+The RBDMS fall 2013 meeting was held November 12–14, 2013 in Arlington, VA and was devoted to RBDMS policy and development.
+Adam Sieminski, EIA Administrator, provided opening comments regarding the Gateway, and there were discussions with state attendees about RBDMS links to the Gateway.